viniciusmioto/the_great_dalmuti/README.md

 ### Execution

-To start the game run the following command in each machine:
+To start the game, run the following command in each machine:

 ```bash
 python3 main.py
 ```

-The game was developed and tested in UFPR laboratory machines with SSH.
+The game was developed and tested on UFPR laboratory machines with SSH.